 It's a great place to watch the Townsville Show Day fireworks and to take in the city lights.

 The walk-in is uphill, loose in sections, overgrown and difficult to follow at night; Over the last years being frequented by rock climbers, there is now a noticeable, rough path trampled up to the first campsite and the two pinnacles.

 The weather at Frederick Peak is similar to the rest of Townsville.
-There isn't any water up there for most of the year.
-If you're very lucky, there may be a little stream after some long and heavy rain the will trickle down a small creek bed between the South Sentinel and Fredericks Peak.
+There isn't any water up there for almost all of the year but if you're very lucky, there may be a little stream; after some long and heavy rain, there will be a trickle down a small creek bed between the South Sentinel and Fredericks Peak.
 The wet season lies between December to March.
 Summer can be extremely hot, so carry plenty of water and I would recommend at least 2 litres of water per person per day in Winter.

 There are a few hazardous creatures you may encounter on this adventure.
 These include Rainforest Scorpion, Yellow Paper Wasp, Death Adder, and Queensland Tarantula.
 Also there's the Gimpie Gimpie (Stinging Tree) plant.
 But don't let this deter you, it is Australia after all.
 Remember to take a First Aid Kit (with compression bandages for snake bites).
 Also consider a PLB (Personal Locator Beacon) or an EPIRB (Emergency Position Indicating Radio Beacon).

 The rock climbing here is some of the best in Townsville!
 The rock is Intrusive Rhyolite and is well featured.
 The scenery can be breathtaking.
 Due to its remoteness, and perhaps the relatively small climbing community in Townsville, it took quite some time before Frederick Peak really took off.
 If you're an inexperienced climber, try the more user-friendly crags such as Mt Stuart or some bouldering at Castle Hill.
 If you are a avid and experienced climber, read the Frederick's Peak Climbing Guide.